gwenknight/gwenknight.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor at the [London School of Hygiene and Tropical Medicine](https://www.lshtm.ac.uk/aboutus/people/knight.gwen), funded to work on the spread of antimicrobial resistance by an [MRC Skills Development
+I am an Associate Professor at the [London School of Hygiene and Tropical Medicine](https://www.lshtm.ac.uk/aboutus/people/knight.gwen), funded to work on the spread of antimicrobial resistance by an [MRC Skills Development